Signed in as:

 • Use ATMs located in banks or inside malls.
 These are the safest and most reliable

 • Money changers are fine when licensed and located in reputable areas.
-Avoid street side kiosks
+Avoid street side kiosks with unrealistic rates

 • Do not carry more cash than necessary